Meta takes aim at Twitter with the launch of rival app Threads

 Meta has informed Ireland’s Data Privacy Commission that it has no plans yet to launch Threads in the 27-nation bloc, commission spokesman Graham Doyle said.
 The Irish watchdog is Meta’s main privacy regulator for the EU because the company’s regional headquarters is based in Dublin.

-While Meta had teased Threads with a listing on Apple’s U.K. App Store earlier this week, it could not be found in the French, German or Dutch versions.
-The company is working on rolling the app out to more countries but cites regulatory uncertainty for its decision to hold off on a European launch.
+The company is working on rolling the app out to more countries but pointed to regulatory uncertainty for its decision to hold off on a European launch.

-Analysts said its success is far from guaranteed, citing Meta’s track record of starting up standalone apps that were later shut down.

-Also in question is whether it’s the right move for Meta, which has announced tens of thousands of layoffs over the past year amid a tech industry slowdown.
+Analysts said its success is far from guaranteed, citing Meta’s track record of starting standalone apps that were later shut down.
+Also in question is whether it’s the right move for Meta, which announced tens of thousands of layoffs over the past year amid a tech industry slowdown.

-CEO Mark Zuckerberg also has been focusing on the metaverse, investing tens of billions of dollars in the virtual reality concept.
+Zuckerberg also has been focusing on the metaverse, investing tens of billions of dollars in the virtual reality concept.

 Meta risks “spreading itself too thin,” said Mike Proulx, a research director at Forrester, a global market research company.
 “Meta is banking on a moment in time amidst peak Twitter frustration.
 However, this window of opportunity is already flooded with Twitter alternatives including Bluesky, Mastodon, Spill, Post.News and Hive, which are all competing for Twitter’s market share.”